There’s a lot to be learned from this quote:

 Don’t see the training guide you want?
 Leave a comment below!

-From HSPUs, muscle up drills, and even personalized video analysis, we want to help you lay those bricks!
+From HSPUs, muscle up drills, and even video analysis, we want to help you lay those bricks!

 I hope that you can apply these thoughts to your CrossFit training as well as your mindset moving forward.
 Remember, whether you are trying to win the CrossFit® Games, or would like to simply learn your first double under - it’s all about the steps within the plan, not the finish line.